Use of Trusted and Verified Software Elements — IEC 61508

 • Evidence relevance: Operational history or verification results demonstrably match the intended demand profile, environment, and interfaces.

-• Limits of use defined: Safety Manual (or equivalent) states capabilities, assumptions, disabled features, diagnostics, and integration requirements.
+• Limits of use defined: Safety Manual states capabilities, assumptions, disabled features, diagnostics, and integration requirements.

-• Gap closure: Any differences from historical/verified conditions are addressed by targeted analysis/tests with recorded outcomes.
+• Gap closure: Any differences from historical or verified conditions are addressed by targeted analysis or tests with recorded outcomes.

 • Change control: Clear criteria for when updates require re-qualification; patch assessments are auditable.